SirFireball3521/AudioLine/README.md

 # Installation
 Dependencies: Node.js, npm.

+This is available as an npm package.

 Just clone the repository.
 The `songs` directory will be empty on download, you can add .mp3 files into it.
-See "Adding songs" for more info  .
+See "Adding songs" for more info.

 # Usage

-Enter the folder and run `node index.js`. (you can access the command line version by running `node index.js cli`, but some parts of this are currently broken)
-I recommend using a fullscreen terminal for this.
+Run `npm run audioline` (or `npm run audioline-cli` for command line version) I recommend using a fullscreen terminal for this.

 Controls use either hjkl or arrow keys for movement.